FreshAlacrity/front-tracker/README.md

 - track what front combinations happen most often
   - dropdown to load from most common combinations?
 - offline/plaintext mode that loads no images?
+- allow inputting a Picrew URL and auto download + crop avatar from image on that page?

 #### UI & Design
 - fields should have outline dark grey, buttons should be solid